Disability Discrimination Lawyer - Defend Your Right to Work

 Discrimination can take many forms, including:

-- Hiring/Firing: Refusing to hire or firing someone because of their disability.
+- Hiring/Firing: Refusing to hire or firing someone because of their disability or medical history.

 - Pay/Promotions: Paying a disabled employee less or passing them over for promotions.

-- Job Assignments: Giving a disabled employee less desirable tasks or isolating them.
+- Job Assignments: Giving a disabled employee less desirable tasks or isolating them from the team.

-- Benefits: Denying health insurance or other benefits available to other employees.
+- Benefits: Denying health insurance or other benefits available to coworkers in similar roles.

 - Making facilities accessible (ramps, restrooms).